dariatarad/UniversityEnrollment/README.md

      b.
 If no issues detected data from text fields is collected and edited in students txt file.
-Success message is displayed and all text field cleared.
+Success message is displayed and all text fields cleared.

 [^1]: If enrollment for this student exists - student information is updated in enrollment file too.